dlu-ch/dlb/doc/ex_tool.rst

    Raised at the construction of a subclass of :class:`Tool`, when the arguments of the constructor do not match the declared dependency roles of the class.

+.. exception:: DependencyCheckError

+   Raised when a running :term:`tool instance` detects a problem with its dependencies before a :term:`redo`.

+.. exception:: RedoError

+   Raised when a running :term:`tool instance` detects a problem with its dependencies after a :term:`redo`.